 1 cup oat milk

-Start by preparing your matcha.
-Scoop the powdered green tea [I use around 2-3 teaspoons because I like it strong] into a small bowl and add a splash of chilled oat milk.
-You can also use warm oat milk for this step but it’s up to you.
-Just make sure the liquid does not exceed 80°C or you’ll burn the matcha.
+Step 1 — Scoop the matcha into a small bowl and add a splash of chilled oat milk.
+You can use warm oat milk or even room temperature water for this step if you prefer, just ensure it does not exceed 80ºC or you’ll burn the matcha.